tobiasehlme/QuickOrder/README.md

 <picture><img src="project.png" width="500"></picture>

-The goal of this project is to optimize the workflow of tasks when creating orders in my business enviroment.
+The purpose of this project is to enhance the efficiency of order creation in our business environment.
-The user can easily make an order to, then email it to the subcontractors.
+QuickOrder allows users to quickly create an order and send it via email to subcontractors.
-The user should easily scroll through customers, and select what job that needs to be done.
+Users can seamlessly browse through customers and select the required tasks.
-After the user has filled in important information, the application then generates a pdf file.
+Once the necessary information is filled in, the app generates a PDF.
-Users can easily add new customers via txt file (.json).
-The application manipulates pdf files with the help of iText
+Adding new customers is also easy, with support for importing from .json files.
+PDF manipulation is handled via iText, providing smooth document generation.

 ## Why?
-Because our business studio is extremly slow.
-And the orders needs to be deleted in our studio afterwards.
+Our business studio is running very slowly, and orders must be manually deleted from the system afterward.

 ## Goals?
 1. **Refactoring :)**
-2. The application connects with our business studio DB to find the customer/store info.
+2. Integrate the app with our business studio database to retrieve customer and store information.
-(As of now the application is using an txt for customers)
+(Currently, the app uses .json for customer data)